-I confirm that IMMA has procedures in place to ensure compliance with current procurement rules and guidelines and that during 2020 IMMA complied with those procedures, other than the contract disclosed in the Internal Control Issues paragraph below.
+I confirm that IMMA has procedures in place to ensure compliance with current procurement rules and guidelines and that during 2021 IMMA complied with those procedures.

 Annual Review of Controls

 I confirm that IMMA has procedures to monitor the effectiveness of its risk management and control procedures.
 IMMA's monitoring and review of the effectiveness of the system of internal control is informed by the work of the internal and external auditors, the Finance, Audit and Risk Committee which oversees their work, and the senior management within IMMA responsible for the development and maintenance of the internal control framework.